Byron Roberts: Bal-Sagoth

-Published short stories and poetry
+Short stories and poetry

 On 21 February 2015 the fantasy anthology paperback Swords of Steel was published by DMR Books.
 The publication contains a short story by Bal-Sagoth vocalist/lyricist Byron Roberts entitled "Into the Dawn of Storms" which features Byron's character Captain Caleb Blackthorne who first appeared in the lyrics to the third Bal-Sagoth album Battle Magic in 1998.

 On 30 July 2015, the fantasy anthology Barbarian Crowns was published by Horrified Press/Barbwire Butterfly Books.
 This publication contains a short story by Roberts entitled "Chronicles of the Obsidian Crown" which features characters and events from the Bal-Sagoth lyrical canon.
 The story is part of the "Obsidian Crown Saga" which also features on the Bal-Sagoth albums Starfire Burning Upon the Ice-Veiled Throne of Ultima Thule and The Chthonic Chronicles.

 On the same day, the fantasy anthology Devil's Armory was also published by Horrified Press.
 This publication contains a short story by Roberts entitled "Darkfall: Return of the Vampyre Hunter" which features the character Joachim Blokk, who first appeared in the lyrics of the third Bal-Sagoth album Battle Magic.

 Additionally, a poem by Roberts entitled "When Dead Cthulhu Dreams" was included in the anthology Beyond the Cosmic Veil, also published by Horrified Press.

 On 27 February 2016, the fantasy anthology paperback Swords of Steel II was published by DMR Books.
 This publication contains a short story by Roberts entitled "A Voyage on Benighted Seas", the second installment of the Caleb Blackthorne trilogy which began in the first volume of Swords of Steel.

 On 19 May 2017, the fantasy anthology paperback Swords of Steel III was published by DMR Books.
 This publication contains a short story by Roberts entitled "The Scion at the Gate of Eternity", the third installment of the Caleb Blackthorne trilogy featuring characters from the Bal-Sagoth lyrical canon.